Bumblebee-3/Chrome-Dino-Hax/README.md

 #### Now play, and the obstacles will be back.
 Then collide with the obstacle...
 ![image](https://user-images.githubusercontent.com/85351846/170872468-39402f83-8749-4fda-8851-f69cb0b68c84.png)

+Also check out [the "extra" folder](https://github.com/Bumblebee-3/Chrome-Dino-Hax/tree/main/extra) for more hacks.

 ## THE END - Hope you liked this simple tutorial.
 If you did, please star this repo and share it with friends :)